JULIERAJ/KIDS-FIRST-Back/README.md

 5. Open your `.env.local` file
 6. Edit `MONGODB_URI` variable and set it to the value of your MongoDB connection string
 7. Run `npm run start`

+Create your own branch and use it while developing your code.